 Even when he lay down in bed, his thoughts kept him awake.
 He felt a pang of anger at his guardians for never telling him the truth, but then he remembered how scared Aunt Petunia had been at the prospect of McGonagall taking him away.
-He'd always felt that he had to work harder than Dudley to gain his family's approval—not that he'd ever voice the complaint—thus his aunt acting so protective of him made him happy.
+He'd always had to work harder than Dudley to gain his family's approval—not that he would ever voice the complaint—thus his aunt acting so protective of him made him happy.
 Yet it was also worrying, for it meant the magical world was truly dangerous.
 Well, hopefully less dangerous now that the bad guy was gone.

 "Magical world," Harry whispered, his eyes wide open yet seeing mysterious castles, wondrous creatures, and ancient forests rather than the familiar darkness of his bedroom.
 It wasn't much of a choice, was it?
-He'd been fascinated with fantasy worlds for most of his short life, and was just told that one actually existed.
+He'd been fascinated with fantasy worlds for most of his short life and was just told that one actually existed.
 There was simply no way he'd let this chance slip by!
 And if there were evil wizards lurking about, it was only smart to learn as much magic as possible so he could defend himself.

 Emboldened by his decision, Harry got up, stepped into his slippers, and sneaked downstairs.
-He followed the sound of hushed conversation to the dimly-lit kitchen, where he found Vernon and Petunia talking over a cup of tea.
+He followed the sound of hushed conversation to the dimly lit kitchen, where he found Vernon and Petunia talking over a cup of tea.

 "Has that McGonagall lady left?" he asked quietly.

 Petunia pursed her lips.
 "Yes, and not a moment too soon."

 "All those things she said—they were true, weren't they?"